awsdocs/amazon-chime-sdk-developer-guide/doc_source/stop-call-recording.md

 # StopCallRecording<a name="stop-call-recording"></a>

 The `StopCallRecording` action stops the recording of a call leg\.
-Call recordings automatically stop when a call ends, and in that case, you your application doesn't need to explicitly return the `StopCallRecording` action\.
+Recording stops automatically when a call ends, and your application doesn't need to explicitly return the `StopCallRecording` action\.
 Once recording for a call leg stops, it can’t start again, and the recording is delivered to the destination specified in the `StartCallRecording` action\.

 The following example stops recording for the `call-id-1` call leg\.